-Under the Act victimisation occurs when an individual is treated unfavourably because he/she has done a 'protected act' which is bringing a claim for unlawful discrimination or raising a grievance about discrimination or giving evidence in respect of a complaint about discrimination.
+- Under the Act, victimisation occurs when an individual is treated unfavourably because they have done a 'protected act' which is bringing a claim for unlawful discrimination, or raising a grievance about discrimination, or giving evidence in respect of a complaint about discrimination. - The Company treats any acts or allegations of victimisation very seriously and will do its utmost to not victimise any individual.